electrikmilk/cherrilang.org/compiler/parsing.md

 value.
 This function simply converts the current character to a string and compares it to the token instead of writing that logic over and over.

-### `lookAhead()`
+### `lookAheadUntil(until rune)`

-This does not advance characters, but pseudo collects characters until it reaches a space or runs out of characters.
-This can be used to see if a character exists ahead without moving there.
+This does not advance characters but pseudo-collects characters until it reaches the character specified or runs out of characters, and then returns the characters it collected.
+This can be used to see if a character or token exists ahead without moving there.

-This function is an alias for `lookAheadUntil(until rune)`, this allows you to specify the character that it must stop looking ahead at.

 ### `collectUntil(until rune)`

-This function will collect characters until it reaches the character specified and then returns the characters it collected.
+This function will collect characters until it reaches the character specified or runs out of characters and then returns the characters it collected.
 Any spaces will be stripped from the value it collects.

 ### `collectValue(valueType *tokenType, value *any, until rune)`